brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-03.md

 ".... swell."

-" I think the next stop is the one we want."
+"I think the next stop is the one we want."

 The bus rolled to a stop and they climbed off.
 It was another six blocks taken in silence, as Harry tried to process everything that he had been